BioBlitz

 What's a BioBlitz?

-A BioBlitz is a biological inventory whose goal is to find as many species of organisms as possible in. a specific place in a fixed (usually short) period of time.
-Macaulay holds a 24-hour BioBlitz as the opening event for our sophomores who are all taking Science Forward.
+A BioBlitz is a biological inventory whose goal is to find as many species of organisms as possible in a specific place in a fixed (usually short) period of time.
+Macaulay holds an approximately 24-hour BioBlitz as the opening event for our sophomores who are all taking Science Forward.

 The two main goals for the BioBlitz are 1) educating students about the science of ecology in the city, and 2) cataloguing as many species as we can in 24 hours.
 Students get a rich experience with real scientific data collection in a complex ecosystem.
 Much more information about the Macaulay BioBlitz can be found here.